HGrewal13/calculator-js/README.md

 # 🧮 Calculator

 A simple, functional calculator built with **vanilla JavaScript**, **HTML**, and **CSS**.
-This project is part of my learning journey through [The Odin Project](https://www.theodinproject.com/).
+This project is part of my learning journey through <a href = "https://www.theodinproject.com/" target="_blank">The Odin Project</a>.

 ---